Tejashwini Gowda

-Dr. Tejaswini Gowda (born 11 November 1966) was a member of the 14th Lok Sabha (2004–2009) from Kanakapura in Karnataka (India), representing Congress Party.
+Tejaswini Gowda (born 11 November 1966) was a member of the 14th Lok Sabha (2004–2009) from Kanakapura in Karnataka (India), representing Congress Party.
 This seat morphed into Bangalore (Rural) seat, and she contested from the new seat in 2009 when she came third.
 In March 2014 she quit INC and joined BJP.
+In March 2024, she resigned as the Karnataka Legislative Council member.